PuneetGrov3r/PAWS/README.md

 ![Personal Assitant for Web Services](static/logo1.png "Personal Assitant for Web Services")
-> Personal Assistant for Exploiting Web Services
+> Personal Assistant for Web Services

 How to set up: